 “Because of its unique role in the innovation ecosystem in New Zealand, Callaghan Innovation has its finger on the pulse of new technology.
 It’s been able to make introductions for potential collaborations which we might never have even thought of.”

 Such collaborations include Christchurch-based research-led business, HamiltonJet.
-Its support enabled EV Maritime to offer a vessel with levels of efficiency, control and maneuverability most ferry captains dare not even dream of.
+Its support enabled EV Maritime to offer a vessel with levels of efficiency, control and manoeuvrability most ferry captains dare not even dream of.

-Two versions of the EVM200 have been designed, one for commuting, the other for scenic trips.
+EV Maritime already has two versions of the EVM200 designed, one for commuting, the other for scenic trips.
 Both have a top speed of 25 knots, making them as fast as the diesel ferries currently in use, and benefit from quiet electric operation and a highly-optimised low wash, low drag hull design.

-EV Maritime is currently focused on getting a pilot project underway in Auckland to demonstrate the vessels and systems the business has developed, and validate the boats’ operational and financial performance.
+The next step is getting a pilot project underway in Auckland to demonstrate the vessels and systems the business has developed, and validate the boats’ operational and financial performance.

 “We think these boats have the potential to bring major benefits to reduce the cost of public ferry services.
-That would enable cheaper fares, more services and better convenience, which in turn will help us with the real challenge of getting us to leave our cars at home.”
+That would enable cheaper fares, more services and better convenience, which in turn will help us with the real challenge of getting us to leave our cars at home,” says Eglan.